FlowFuse/website/src/blog/2022/11/flowforge-1-1-released.md

 video: TODO
 ---

-Edit your flows directly on your FlowForge Devices, persist files on your FlowForge projects and import Node-RED snapshots into FlowForge.
+Edit your flows directly on your FlowForge Devices, persist files on your FlowForge projects, and import Node-RED snapshots into FlowForge.

 <!--more-->